Yes, spreadsheets are still relevant — but not if you manage shift workers.

 Whether you’re looking to automate wage calculations or create task records, spreadsheets can lead to errors and mitigate compliance.

 One of the best things about spreadsheets is the ability to create formulas for quick, automated adjustments.

 But what’s the formula for a last-minute schedule change, empty shifts, or advanced notice?

-For Alison Avron, director of Newsagency, a music venue in Sydney, Australia, she needed something that would let her staff pick up extra shifts when they want them.
+For Alison Avron, director of Newsagency, a music venue, she needed something that would let her staff pick up extra shifts when they want them.
 Spreadsheets were too messy, too complicated, and too unreliable.